jhottell/CortanaCommands/README.md

 The program can tell the difference betweeen being launched by cortana and being launched by the user, if launched buy the user a page opens where the user can execute the commands by pressing buttons.

+To test download a MQTT test client like MQTT.fx, connect to iot.eclipse.org, subscribe to topic Cortana/# to wach the MQTT traffic.
+If the program can't connect to the MQTT Broker it will crash.

 ------------